Read in 6 minutes

 sudo yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo

-Once the repository is added to install the latest version of Docker CE (Community Edition) type:
+Now that we have Docker repository enabled, we can install the latest version of Docker CE (Community Edition) using yum by typing:

 sudo yum install docker-ce